2) What are the skills required to be a bill collector?

 Things to be considered before filing a lawsuit is

-A “letter of demand” is usually issued by a bill collector to the customer, stating about the filing a lawsuit if payment is not done by debtor in given period.
+A “letter of demand” is usually issued by a bill collector to the customer, stating about the filing a lawsuit if the debtor does not make the payment in the given period.

-12) How a bill collectors can contact debtors?
+12) How can a bill collector contact debtors?

 Bill collectors can

-- In one month can make more than 10 contact by any other mean like e-mail
+In one month can make more than 10 contacts by any other mean like e-mail